PaulVYoung/checkers/README.markdown

 # Checkers

-A minimal example of using d3 to reactively bind DOM elements to a Meteor collection Here it is used to simulate a game of checkers
+A minimal example of using d3 to reactively bind DOM elements to a Meteor collection Here it is used to simulate a game of checkers.
+Check out a live demo at checkers.meteor.com